khaledmhirsi/FRDC/README.md

 # FRDC
 Face Recognition Database Creator

-Welcome to my first ever (Big) project I made using Python.
+Welcome to my first ever "big" (I know I will accomplish bigger stuff in the future, that's why there's the quotation marks) project I made using Python.
 This was a work I did from a request sent to me online in 2021.

 Purpose: This python application can be used to create a face database of multiple people.